primihub/primihub-docs/README.md

 ### Route with multiple pages

 It will generate a default index page for a route which contains sub files.
 You need to create a `_category_.json` file in route folder.
-See `/docs/developer-docs/core-concept` for more deail.
+See `/docs/developer-docs/core-concept` for more details.

 ## How to Insert an Image